 To begin, click the button below.
 It will copy the tutorial project containing the geometry into your Workbench.

 The following picture demonstrates the original geometry that should be visible after importing the tutorial project.

 Before starting to work using SimScale’s fluid simulator analysis with rotation, we need to make sure to prepare the CAD model to be compatible with this kind of analysis.
 This tutorial project contains two geometries, shown in the picture below:

 The first one (Original Geometry) consists of the actual pump and its blades.
 It still requires some preparation before it’s ready to use for CFD simulations.

 What we need for a CFD simulation is the second geometry (Centrifugal Pump).
 It contains the flow region, as well as a volume representing the rotating zone.
-The steps to make the original geometry CFD-ready are fully described in the following articles:
+The steps to make the original geometry CFD-ready are fully described in the following article:

 Make sure the Centrifugal Pump geometry is selected for this simulation project:

 After hitting on ‘Create Simulation’, you will have several simulation types to choose from: